Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Your Responsibilities as a User

-Using anonymous messaging responsibly means:
+Using private messaging responsibly means:

 - Knowing the law - Understand what's legal in your jurisdiction